 Students in the Human Development and Family Science (HDFS) doctoral degree program can pursue a specialization in Couple and Family Therapy accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
-It meets the standards for the American Association for Marriage and Family Therapy (AAMFT) clinical membership, and is designed to prepare students to be clinical scholars and researchers.
+It meets the standards for licensure in the state of Ohio and is designed to prepare students to be clinical scholars and researchers.

 HDFS students pursuing the Couple and Family specialization: